Nice To E-Meet You!

 types of content paywalls

 • Hard paywall: Imagine a fortress with its gates firmly shut.
-That’s precisely what a hard paywall is in the digital realm — it blocks access to all content, only allowing those who hold a subscription key to read articles behind paywalls
+That’s precisely what a hard paywall is in the digital realm — it blocks access to all content, only allowing those who hold a subscription key to read articles behind paywalls.

 • Soft paywall: Unlike its more stringent sibling, the soft paywall takes a somewhat gentler approach.
 It doesn’t entirely block the content.
 Instead, it opens a little window where you can preview the content but cannot access it fully without subscribing.